feippolito/Furuta-Simulation/README.md

 6. UKF implementation in C/C++ language (not finished)

-The project as a whole also includes an [Hardware in the loop (HIL) simulation](https://github.com/feippolito/HIL-FurutaPendulum) and the [system identification and control on the LabVIEW enviroment](https://github.com/feippolito/FurutaPendulum-Control)
+The project as a whole also includes an [Hardware in the loop (HIL) simulation](https://github.com/feippolito/HIL-FurutaPendulum) and the [system identification and control with LabVIEW](https://github.com/feippolito/FurutaPendulum-Control)